 (NIV) Ephesians 4:26,” “In your anger do not sin”: Do not let the sun go down while you are still angry.””

 In the same way, this scripture points out we shouldn’t linger in anger, we shouldn’t linger in tempting sin either.
 This can lead to backsliding in sin.
 What once wasn’t a problem, or given up to God already is being repeated multiple times.

 Backsliding in sin isn’t easy, but it can be overcome.
 God will forgive a backslider.

 Watchful Of Situations

-If we fear we may backslide constantly that we repeatedly ask for forgivness, then we must ask ourselves, is this a sin we are truthfully willing to give up?
+If we fear we may backslide constantly that we repeatedly ask for forgiveness, then we must ask ourselves, is this a sin we are truly willing to give up?

 If we realize it is something we don’t want to give up, then we need to seek God out that much more.

 Searching His word, and understanding why it isn’t needed for our relationship with Christ.
 Many of these sins, in fact, tend to negatively affect our lives whether we realize it, or not.